 Six migrant workers die after being run over by bus in UP

-Lucknow, May 14: Six migrant labourers were killed and four others injured when a bus ran over them at Sahranpur in Uttar Prradesh, late on Wednesday night.
+Lucknow, May 14: Six migrant labourers were killed and four others injured when a bus ran over them at Saharanpur in Uttar Pradesh, late on Wednesday night.

 The group of workers were walking back to their village in Gopalganj in Bihar from Punjab after the closure of the factory where they worked.